MushroomCyber/Loadout/docs/CATALOG.md

 `Contents` index, which maps files to packages without installing anything — that is where `libimage-exiftool-perl: [exiftool]` and `kubernetes-helm: [helm]` came from.
-Packages providing several commands with no obvious primary (`util-linux`, `bluez`) were left alone rather than guessed at, because the first entry is what `loadout run` executes.
+Packages providing several commands with no obvious primary (`util-linux`, `bluez`) were left alone.
+Guessing would be worse than saying nothing: the first entry is what `loadout run` executes.

 Name the command, not the file inside the archive.
 A release that ships `hayabusa-4.0.0-lin-x64-gnu` at its root still takes `binaries: [hayabusa]` —